 The bigger flaw in those sentences is that they are intentionally out of context and, more importantly, intentionally in a bad order.

 In the first two, we have a plural noun (strippers, parents) followed by two proper nouns.
 The “joke” here is based on a purposeful erasure of context that then creates confusion about how to read the sentence.
-The pro-Oxford comma people want you to read the sentences as a list of individuals (X number of strippers, plus someone named Lenin, plus someone else named Kennedy – a set of parents, plus God, plus Ayn Rand), but are taking advantage of the words being placed in an order that allows the sentence to be read as an introduction of two people (Lenin and Kennedy, and God and Ayn Rand,) who fall into a category (strippers, and parents).
-In other words, the syntax in those sentences is the syntax is that of the introduction of couples or pairs – “Here are the strippers, Lenin and Kennedy.” – “Meet my parents, God and Ayn Rand.” – “Our specials today are my friends and family.”
+The pro-Oxford comma people want you to read the sentences as a list of individuals (X number of strippers, plus someone named Lenin, plus someone else named Kennedy OR a set of parents, plus God, plus Ayn Rand), but they are taking advantage of the words being placed in an order that allows the sentence to be read as an introduction of two people (Lenin and Kennedy, or God and Ayn Rand,) who fall into a category (strippers, or parents).
+In other words, the syntax in those sentences is the syntax of an introduction of couples or pairs – “Here are the strippers, Lenin and Kennedy.” – “Meet my parents, God and Ayn Rand.” – “Our specials today are my friends and family.”